OscarSaharoy/mrs/README.md

 # mrs

-This is a small command line tool that checks your open MRs on a given project in gitlab.
+This is a small command line tool that checks your open MRs in gitlab.

 Example usage: